 CLAW's founding co-director Tony Tucci is passionate about land use issues and maintaining open spaces throughout the Santa Monica Mountains.
 He is a native Angelino who became an accidental activist when he experienced an egregious development and loss of nearly an acre of pristine forest in his backyard.
 You can find some details of that experience in a City Watch article HERE.

-With more than 10 years behind him advocating for wildlife, public open space and many other neighborhood isssues, he is past vice-president of the Laurel Canyon Association, a past delegate to the Hillside Federation, a past member of the Citizen Oversight Committee for Mountains Recreation and Conservation Authority, and a board member of the Bel Air Beverly Crest Neighborhood Council.
+With more than 10 years behind him advocating for wildlife, public open space and many other neighborhood issues, he is past vice-president of the Laurel Canyon Association, a past delegate to the Hillside Federation, a past member of the Citizen Oversight Committee for Mountains Recreation and Conservation Authority, and a past board member of the Bel Air Beverly Crest Neighborhood Council.

 In 2016, CLAW actively campaigned for ballot measures supporting parklands and Tony received an Official Certificate of Appreciation from the City of Los Angeles presented by Councilmember Paul Koretz, “The City thanks you for your efforts in promoting the passing of Measures FF and GG and in helping maintain and conserve local open space, wildlife corridors, and parklands.
 Through steadfast ways and caring deeds, you have made the City of Los Angeles a better place in which to work, live and play!”